AdobeDocs/audience-manager.it-IT/help/using/features/declared-ids.md

  </tbody>
 </table>

-Per iniziare, devi configurare il servizio [!DNL Experience Cloud] ID e [!UICONTROL DIL] tra le pagine sul tuo sito che desideri utilizzare per la raccolta dati.
-Consultate [Creazione](../dil/dil-class-overview/dil-create.md#dil-create) DIL e Variabili ID [dichiarate](../features/declared-ids.md#declared-id-variables).
+To get started, you need to configure the [!DNL Experience Cloud] ID service and [!UICONTROL DIL] across the pages on your site that you want to use for data collection.
+See [DIL create](../dil/dil-class-overview/dil-create.md#dil-create) and [Declared ID Variables](../features/declared-ids.md#declared-id-variables).

-## Chiamate di rifiuto {#opt-out-calls}
+## Opt-out Calls {#opt-out-calls}

-Il [!UICONTROL declared ID] processo rispetta le preferenze dei visitatori del sito per rifiutare il targeting di Audience Manager dal sito Web.
-Quando Audience Manager riceve una richiesta di rifiuto, quella [!DNL JSON] restituita dal codice [!UICONTROL DCS] di errore 171, con il messaggio «Tag rifiuto rilevato», anziché l&#39;ID utente di Audience Manager.
+The [!UICONTROL declared ID] process honors site visitor preferences to opt-out of Audience Manager targeting by your website.
+When Audience Manager receives an opt-out request, the [!DNL JSON] returned by the [!UICONTROL DCS] contains the error code 171, with the message "Encountered opt out tag", instead of the Audience Manager user ID.

-* Audience Manager può trasmettere una [!UICONTROL declared ID] rinuncia a Audience Manager [!UICONTROL UUID] nella [!DNL URL].
+* Audience Manager can pass in a [!UICONTROL declared ID] opt-out alongside an Audience Manager [!UICONTROL UUID] in the [!DNL URL].
-* La [!UICONTROL declared ID] rinuncia è memorizzata in [!
-UICONTROL Profile Cache Serveîr ([!UICONTROL PCS]) in base al partner.
-Non [!UICONTROL declared IDs]è disponibile alcuna rinuncia a livello di piattaforma.
-Inoltre, Audience Manager opta per l&#39;uscita dell&#39;utente da quella particolare area sul margine (la rinuncia non si estende [!UICONTROL DCS] sulle aree).
+* The [!UICONTROL declared ID] opt-out is stored in the [!UICONTROL Profile Cache Serveîr ([!UICONTROL PCS]) on a per-partner basis.
+There is no platform-level opt-out using [!UICONTROL declared IDs].
+Additionally, Audience Manager opts the user out from that particular region on the edge (the opt-out does not cross [!UICONTROL DCS] regions).

-Consulta [Privacy](../overview/data-security-and-privacy/data-privacy.md) dei dati per ulteriori informazioni su come rifiutare la raccolta di dati.
+See [Data Privacy](../overview/data-security-and-privacy/data-privacy.md) for more information about opting-out of data collection.

-## Esempi dichiarati di rinuncia ID {#opt-out-examples}
+## Declared ID Opt-Out Examples {#opt-out-examples}

-Potete [!UICONTROL declared ID] effettuare una richiesta di rifiuto con `d_cid` le coppie `d_cid_ic` chiave-valore.
-I parametri legacy come `d_dpid` e `d_dpuuid` continuano a funzionare, ma sono considerati obsoleti.
-Consultate [CID sostituisce DPID e DPUUID](../reference/cid.md) In questi esempi, *il corsivo* indica un segnaposto variabile.
+You can make a [!UICONTROL declared ID] opt-out requests with the `d_cid` and `d_cid_ic` key-value pairs.
+The legacy parameters like `d_dpid` and `d_dpuuid` still work, but are considered deprecated.
+Consultate [CID sostituisce DPID e DPUUID](../reference/cid.md) In the examples, *italics* indicates a variable placeholder.

 ### Rinunce con CID e CID_ IC

-Per una descrizione e una sintassi, vedi [Variabili URL e sintassi per gli ID dichiarati](../features/declared-ids.md#variables-and-syntax).
+For a description and syntax, see [URL Variables and Syntax for Declared IDs](../features/declared-ids.md#variables-and-syntax).

 <table id="table_159D92242D8F4FCBAC733295DE474CA6">
  <thead>